perryyo/deploydjango.com/source/postgresql/about.rst

   PostgreSQL database (no vendor lock-in).

-- Your application is running anywhere on the internet; Heroku's PostgreSQL service is a standalone service, it works just like any normal PostgreSQL server, so you don't need to make any application changes.
+- Your application is running anywhere on the internet; Heroku's PostgreSQL service is a standalone service and works just like any normal PostgreSQL server, so you don't need to make any application changes.